perrygovier/BarcodeScanner/README.md

 ### PG Edition Changes

 The Phonegap version does not install without using Phonegap Build.
 The Wildabeast version appears abandoned.
-This version is an attempt to address the most critical issues with the plugin.
+This version is an attempt to address the most critical issues with the plugin so taht it can be used in a plain Cordova project.
 Pull requests welcome.
 No breaking changes are planned.
-Code that works with the Phonegap of Wildabeast version should work with this version.
+Code that works with the Phonegap or Wildabeast version should work with this version.

 ### Cross-platform BarcodeScanner for Cordova / PhoneGap.